What Happens After Your Case is Filed?

 Creditors usually do not appear at the meeting.
 Over the course of about 10 minutes, you will be asked a series of questions by the trustee.
 Click here to view a list of questions that the trustee may ask.

-Also present at the meeting will be others who have filed bankruptcy who will be waiting for their case to be called.
+Also present at the meeting will be others who have filed bankruptcy who are waiting for their case to be called.

 You are required to bring your photo ID and social security card to the meeting to prove your identity.
 Click here to learn about other acceptable forms of ID.
 If you fail to bring your identification, you will be required to return and produce that documentation to the trustee.

-Please arrive at the meeting room at least 30 minutes prior to your hearing time to listen to the questions that the trustee will be asking of others.
+Please be in the meeting room at least 30 minutes prior to your hearing time to listen to the questions that the trustee will be asking of others.
 You will be asked basically the same questions.
 While you are listening, you should answer the questions in your mind so you are ready when it’s your turn.

 You are required to read a document that provides a general description of the bankruptcy law.
 The document is usually located on a desk in the room.
 The trustee will ask you if you read it.